ynotGit/moo-cow-studios-jam/src/pages/index.md

     content: |
       # Bring Some Magic To Your Kingdom!

-      Discover Our Range Of Disney Inspired Prints
+      Discover our range of unique Disney film inspired prints.
+Find your favourite or collect them all!
     actions:
       - title: Shop Now
         url: /store